 Calibrating the tracker position

 Please make sure that your Vive system is properly calibrated so that the origin is on the floor.

-At this point you must have mounted your Vive tracker onto your camera.
-Since the position and most likely the exact orientation of the tracker differ from the position and orientation of the actual camera sensor, you need to do some adjustment.
+At this point, you must have mounted your Vive tracker onto your camera.
+Since the position and most likely the exact orientation of the tracker differ from the position and orientation of the actual camera sensor, you need to do some adjustments.
 Select the ORIGIN panel.

 Adjust Delta Head Transf according to the position and rotation of the tracker relative to the camera sensor.
 The rotation is the most sensitive parameter, try to be as precise as you can.
 This is the hardest part of the process.